Bureaucracy Relief Act: The current status for the economy and renewable energies such as PV – Image: Xpert.Digital

 🌟💻 A central IT platform to simplify processes

-🌟🏃♂️ Reducing bureaucracy as a long-distance run
+🌟🏃♂️ Bureaucracy reduction as a long-distance run

 The energy transition is one of the central projects of German politics.
-It aims to convert the country's energy supply to renewable energy while drastically reducing greenhouse gas emissions.
+It aims to convert the country's energy supply to renewable energies while simultaneously drastically reducing greenhouse gas emissions.
 The success of the energy transition is crucial for Germany's future as an industrial location and for achieving international climate protection goals.

 We are there for you - advice - planning - implementation - project management